bobjac/food-safety-sample/README.md

 The solution will be build with REST microservices that encapsulate all RPC communication with the Blockchain ledger.
 This allows external callers to use simple SDKs to make REST calls without bringing any Blockchain code into thier solution.
 The core microservice will be written in .NET using the Nethereum Nuget package, which handles all of the RPC communication with Blockchain.

+# Key Vault

+All Blockchain transactions will be signed by private keys stored and managed in Azure Key Vault.

+# Azure Kubernetes Service (AKS)

+All microservices will be deployed to Azure Kubernetes Service.
+This will demonstrate the ability to leverage existing investments in Kubernetes infrastructure.